 Mount Airy Casino Resort

-With just nine poker tables to choose from, cash game options at Mount Airy are severely limited, usually consisting of a few tables of low limit NLHE.
+With twelve poker tables to choose from, cash game options at Mount Airy are severely limited, usually consisting of a few tables of low limit NLHE.
 Not surprisingly, the low traffic makes putting together a viable tournament essentially impossible.

 Players do have the chance to win extra cash in occasional promotions, however, like the High Hand promo the room is running currently.